This blog post is part of “YOUR COMPLETE GUIDE TO THE NORTH GEORGIA OUTDOORS” blog series.

-These falls, in White County, are accessed on a fairly well marked trail but the terrain does get rough, at times.
+These falls, in White County, are accessed on a reasonably well-marked trail, but the terrain does get rough, at times.
 While the hike might be challenging, there are so many options on the way, that plan B is never out of the question.
 In fact, some folks never make it to Raven Cliff for the sheer fact that they lose all sense of time on a leisurely stop, along the way.

-The total hike is about 5 miles and covers some more difficult terrain in the Mark Trail Wilderness Area; also off of Richard Russell Scenic Highway.
+The total hike is about 5 miles and covers some more challenging terrain in the Mark Trail Wilderness Area; also off of Richard Russell Scenic Highway.

 Explore Raven Cliff Falls Further